-Bruno Senna began karting when he was five but six years later, when his famous uncle Ayrton was killed, his family ended his racing.
+Bruno Senna, nephew of Ayrton Senna, began karting when he was five.
+But six years later his uncle died at the wheel of an F1 car at Imola, and Bruno’s his family ended his racing.

 He returned to karting in 2003 and as he reached his 21st birthday his determination to compete became clear to his family.
 At the end of 2004 he made his first race starts with Carlin in the British Formula BMW championship.
 In six appearances he scored a best finish of sixth.